q3769/conseq4j/README.md

 The typical use case is with an asynchronous message consumer.
 First off, you can do Setup 1.
 The messaging provider (an EMS queue, a Kafka topic/partition, etc.) will usually make sure that messages are delivered to the `onMessage` method in the same order as they are received, and won't deliver the next message until the previous call to `onMessage` returns.
 Thus logically, all messages are consumed in a single-threaded fashion in the same/correct order as they are delivered by the messaging provider.

-This is all fine, but processing all messages in sequential order globally is a bit slow, isn't it?

 ### Setup 1
 ```
 public class MessageConsumer {